pydio/pydio-doc-admin-guide/3_identity_management/3_sso/3_ED_binding_to_ldap.md

 # TODO

-_LDAP authentication plugin is one of the most important plugin of the Enterprise Distribution.
-It enables Cells to be well integrated with existing systems such as a SSO solution._

 In Cells, a LDAP server is seen as an external authentication source.
 You can extract a subset of users from your directory to be imported in Cells, using flexible parameters and configuration options.

-For long-time Pydio users, the mechanism used is quite similar to the one used in legacy Pydio 8 and older.
-We have yet added an interresting advanced feature: the LDAP module can now be bound to more than one directory server with as many LDAP domains as you want.
+Cells can be bound to more than one directory server with as many LDAP domains as you want.

 ## Overview